hmenke/ff/README.md

 [![AppVeyor Build Status][appveyor-svg]][appveyor-link]

-Simplified version of *find* using the PCRE and libgit2 libraries.
+Simplified version of *find* using the PCRE library.

 *ff* has been inspired by [*fd*](https://github.com/sharkdp/fd).